binance/binance-spot-api-docs/README.md

 Name | Description
 ------------ | ------------
-[spot_glossary.md](./faqs/spot_glossary.md) | Definition of terms used in the API [trailing-stop-faq.md](./faqs/trailing-stop-faq.md)   | Detailed Information on the behavior of Trailing Stops on the Rest API
+[spot_glossary.md](./faqs/spot_glossary.md) | Definition of terms used in the API [trailing-stop-faq.md](./faqs/trailing-stop-faq.md)   | Detailed Information on the behavior of Trailing Stops on the API [stp-faq.md](./faqs/stp_faq.md) | Detailed Information on the behavior of Self Trade Prevention (aka STP) on the API

 # Useful Resources